bhamrick/precision_system/relay.md

 jacks, and so on.
 In practice, there will essentially never be enough space for scans lower than jacks.

+Since there is no equivalent of the control step for queens, relay responder scans *all* their suits other than singletons and voids for these honors, and does *not* skip to jacks after showing their last queen.

 ## An example

 Suppose we have the following hand